Several years ago, a Forbes article brought to the forefront a notion that had long been circulating: people don’t leave jobs, they leave bosses.

 As teachers, this makes perfect sense to us.
 We not only receive leadership from others, we provide it to our students.
 We understand—better than a lot of professions, I’d argue—the personal responsibility we carry in shaping an environment for our “employees.”

-7 Ways Principals Drive Their Teachers Out
+8 Ways Principals Drive Good Teachers Out

 2. It’s clear they don’t actually want to be a school leader.

-It happens all the time: a teacher realizes it’s time to leave the classroom but wants to stay in education, so they move into a school leadership role.
-Sometimes this person wants to lead and is well-suited for management, and it’s a great fit.
+It happens all the time: A teacher realizes it’s time to leave the classroom but wants to stay in education, so they move into a school leadership role.
+Sometimes this person wants to lead and is well suited for management, and it’s a great fit.
 Other times, the person might not want to lead or be good at it but feels stuck.
 Maybe their family depends on the higher salary of school leadership.
 Maybe they need to put in a certain number of years of school leadership to be a candidate for another job they actually want.

 Though I completely sympathize with the conditions that might motivate a teacher to leave the classroom, it’s a disservice to kids and teachers to hold a leadership position you’re not qualified for or don’t want to hold.
 In the way that it’s easy to spot a teacher who doesn’t want to be there, it’s easy to spot a leader who doesn’t want to be there, too.

 As teachers, we all know that it’s hard work to develop a communication style that works for a wide range of people.
-But the key word is “developed.”
-Effective communication is a skill that has to be constantly sharpened and honed, not an checklist item you can mark off and then ignore.
+But the key word is “develop.”
+Effective communication is a skill that has to be constantly sharpened and honed, not a checklist item you can mark off and then ignore.